Edmonton Radial Railway: World War II (1939 – 1945)

+Post-war (1946 – 1951)

 After the war ended, Edmonton's transition from streetcars to buses continued to be hampered by further increases in ridership, and difficulties in procuring buses.
 The city constructed more streetcar tracks as late as 1946, as streetcars continued to serve as an important backbone for the transit service.
 The Edmonton trolley bus system gradually replaced streetcar service on most Edmonton Radial Railway routes, and gas and diesel buses filled the remaining gaps.
 The Edmonton Radial Railway's name was changed to Edmonton Transportation Service in July 1946 to reflect the shift away from streetcars, and just one year later it was renamed to Edmonton Transit System.

+Despite earlier promises to let them become operators, the ERR announced in April 1945 that it would phase out the conductorette program, and according to transit Superintendent Thomas Ferrier, they would be “released just as quickly as the department could do without them.”
+The end of the war meant a gradual return to normal transit operations, while an influx of applications from veterans further reduced the staffing pressure.
+All conductorettes except four were laid off by April 28, and the remaining four were let go in August.
+Despite being let go, the conductorettes were recognized by riders and transit staff for playing an important role in keeping the ERR functioning during the war.
+Transit union members unanimously passed a formal motion of thanks on May 28, in-part stating that the conductorettes were: "soldiers of real merit on the home front by helping to master successfully a terrific transportation job."
+Superintendent Ferrier remarked: "If it hadn’t been for their help, our services would have been handicapped greatly."